Lapinskas/roadrunner-ubiquity/README.md

 Open admin page of Ubiquity application in your browser [http://127.0.0.1:8090/Admin](http://127.0.0.1:8090/Admin)

-Ubiquity application is exactly the same and could be run through "Ubiquity serve", NGINX or Apache server.
+Ubiquity application is exactly the same and could be run using command "Ubiquity serve", NGINX or Apache servers.
 The only change is the entry point of the application.

 ### Benchmarking
+Each worker takes some time for the bootstraping / initialization for the very first request.
+The consecutive requests do not require the bootstraping that results in much faster processing after all workers have been initialized.

 Please feel free to run some benchmarking tests of RoadRunner+Ubiquity vs NGINX+Ubiquity or Apache+Ubiquity.
-In my case I have achieved more than 100% increase in the number of requests per second and twice quicker response time.
+Preliminary tests have shown more than 100% increase in the number of requests per second and twice quicker response time.

 ## Changelog
 [![Version][badge_packagist_version]][link_packagist]